 Western religion also asserts the concept of “absolute monism” which asserts the idea that there is only one Supreme Being.
 At the same time, it asserts the existence of a lesser God or an evil entity.
 So, you need to explain why the more powerful Supreme Being would allow another lesser God to continue to exist.
 And it requires illogical explanation and circular logic.

 Therefore, Western religion is really “mitigated dualism.”
 This means you have two Supreme Beings.
 In this way, you can have a primary and lesser God.
 But it also means everything evil is done with the permission of the primary God.
-These actions occur through natural disasters or by perverting (possessing) people to perpetrate evil.
+These actions occur through natural disasters or by causing (possessing) people to perpetrate evil.
 This type of circular logic the bedrock of Persian and Assyrian mythology and was adopted by Western religion.
-You see, Western religion is really the result of the re-branding of Assyrian, Egyptian, Persian and Babylonian empires.
+You see, Western religion is the result of the re-branding of Assyrian, Egyptian, Persian and Babylonian empires.
 But they did so without considering the implications.

 The Benchmarks of Western Religion